RobCameron3/sql-data-breach-investigation/README.md

 # SQL Data Breach Investigation (Keiko Corp Case Study)

 ## Overview
-This project simulates a real-world data breach investigation using SQL.
-The goal was to identify the individual responsible by analyzing ride-sharing activity and cross-referencing it with employee data.
+This project investigates a data breach by analyzing ride-sharing activity and cross-referencing it with employee data using SQL to identify the responsible individual.

 ---